mhowlett/Nhiredis/README.md

 Currently, Nhiredis provides a wrapper around the (blocking) redisCommand function only (async function wrappers are not yet implemented).
 Of course, RedisCommand can be used to access the full array of Redis functionality.
-Also, only string parameters are currently supported.
+Also, only string parameters are currently supported (Unicode is stored as UTF8).
 It would be a fairly trivial exercise to add support for binary parameters; it is not done yet only because I don't personally need it.

 With the core framework in place, the remaining implementation is not a difficult task, and I expect to do this in the coming months.

 ## Benchmarks